cspray/annotated-container/README.md

 - Support the concept of a Service factory ... :heavy_check_mark:
 - Support a PSR ContainerInterface Factory ... :heavy_check_mark:
-- Support serializing and caching ContainerDefinition ... :x:
+- Support serializing and caching ContainerDefinition ... :heavy_check_mark:
-- Handle when abstract Service does not have corresponding alias ... :x:
+- Handle when abstract Service does not have corresponding alias ... :heavy_check_mark:
-- Handle when an abstract Service might have more than 1 alias ... :x:
+- Handle when an abstract Service might have more than 1 alias ... :heavy_check_mark:
-- Handle when Attributes on parameters and methods are not annotated with correct class Attributes ... :x:
+- Support Profiles instead of Environments ... :heavy_check_mark:
+- Support creating a ContainerDefinition for libraries that can't be Annotated ... :heavy_check_mark:

 ### 0.3.x

 - Support for amphp/injector ... :x:
 - Support for PrototypeServices, or an unshared Service ... :x:
-- Support Profiles instead of Environments ... :x:
+- Support a PrimaryService Attribute to help multiple alias resolution ... :x:

 ### 0.4.x

-- Support creating a ContainerDefinition for libraries that can't be Annotated ... :x:
 - Support a Service having an explicit name that is not the FQCN ... :x:
 - Have convenience functions that abstracts away common boilerplate ... :x:

 ### 1.0 and beyond

 - Improve handling of logical errors... :x:
+- Host documentation on website ... :x:
 - Support defining scalar values from an arbitrary source ... :question_mark: